grayfox99/DocX-Android-Scanner/README.md

 1. Launch the app on your Android device.
 2. Position the camera over the document you want to scan.
 3. Tap the capture button to take a photo.
-4. Use filters and settings to enhance the scanned document.
-5. Crop the document if necessary.
-6. Save the scanned document as a PDF or image.
+4. Save the scanned document as a JPEG using the check button.
-7. Share or manage your scanned documents in the gallery.
+5. Share or manage your scanned documents in the gallery.

 ## Requirements